 Any time that work on the exterior of such a designated property is proposed, a Certificate of Appropriateness must be obtained from the Commission, as well asthe normal building permit.
 It is the intent of the City's Historic Preservation Ordinance that any changes which occur to a designated property be in keeping with the historic character of the building or district.

-The Urban Design Commission consists of a Staff of five, and a Board of 11 members who are all residents of the City of Atlanta.
+The Urban Design Commission consists of a Staff of three (3) and a Board of 11 members who are all residents of the City of Atlanta.
 The members of the Commission are volunteers and are appointed to serve three-year terms by the Mayor, City Council, and Council President.
 According to City ordinance, the Commission membership includes two architects, as well as a landscape architect, lawyer, land developer, real estate professional, historic preservationist, artist, historian, neighborhood representative, and urban planner.
 Seven members of the board constitute a quorum for conducting its business.

 The Commission meets on the second and fourth Wednesday of each month at 4:00 pm, in the Council Chambers at City Hall, 55 Trinity Avenue, SW.
 The public is welcome to attend and is given the opportunity to speak in support of or in opposition to items on the agenda.

 click here for:

 Individual Buildings/Sites and Districts Currently Designated by the City of Atlanta

 (Landmark, Historic, and Conservation)